proflamyt/300days-of-hacking/Topic39/README.md

 # Quadratic residue mod 𝑝

-An integer 𝑎 such that there exists some x with 𝑥^2 ≡ 𝑎 (mod 𝑝)
+An integer 𝑎 such that there exists some x with

+𝑥^2 ≡ 𝑎 (mod 𝑝)

 Legendre Symbol is a fast way to determine whether a number is a square root modulo a prime.

+Take a prime number 𝑝.
+A number 𝑥 (between 1 and p−1) is called a quadratic residue modulo 𝑝 if there exists some number 𝑦 such that:

+y^2 ≡ x (mod p)

+In plain words:
+👉
+𝑥 is a quadratic residue if it’s a perfect square when you work modulo 𝑝.

 ### Chinese remainder theorem